Kevin Morby

-Kevin Robert Morby (born April 2, 1988) is an American musician, singer, and songwriter.
+Kevin Robert Morby (born 2 April 1988) is an American musician, singer, and songwriter.
 A former member of Woods and The Babies, Morby has released seven solo studio albums: Harlem River (2013), Still Life (2014), Singing Saw (2016), City Music (2017), Oh My God (2019), Sundowner (2020), and This Is a Photograph (2022).

 Biography

 Early life, Woods, and The Babies

-Kevin Morby was born in Lubbock, Texas on April 2, 1988; his family relocated around the U.S. due to his father's employment with General Motors before settling in Kansas City, Missouri.
+Kevin Morby was born in Lubbock, Texas.
+His family relocated around the U.S. due to his father's employment with General Motors before settling in Kansas City, Missouri.
 Morby learned to play guitar when he was 10.
 In his teens he formed the band Creepy Aliens.

-17-year-old Morby dropped out of Blue Valley Northwest High School, got his GED, and moved from his native Kansas City to Brooklyn in the mid-2000s, supporting himself by working bike delivery and café jobs.
+At the age of 17, Morby dropped out of Blue Valley Northwest High School, got his GED, and moved to Brooklyn, supporting himself by working bike delivery and café jobs.
 Morby has stated he had "loved New York from the movies" he'd seen, "I just wanted to experience it".
 He later joined the noise-folk group Woods on bass.
 While living in Brooklyn, he became close friends and roommates with Cassie Ramone of the punk trio Vivian Girls, and the two formed a side project together called The Babies, who released albums in 2011 and 2012.